intel/neural-compressor/examples/engine/recommendation/DLRM/README.md

 # User Code Analysis

-Intel® Neural Compressor engine support DLRM ONNX model with "cat" interaction layer
+Example based on the DLRM ONNX model with "cat" interaction layer

 ### Write Yaml config file
 In examples directory, there is conf.yaml.
 We could remove most of the items and only keep mandatory item for tuning.